johans-work/berserk/README.md

 - [ ] room for at least 1 big spacebar for sound
 - [ ] ample unused keys

+requirements:

+- [ ] dual function keys and layers offered by programmable firmware such as VIA/VIAL.

 Most programmable keyboards don't come with layout instructions, and almost tout figuring it out yourself as a feature.
 But this is a lot of hard work that gets in the way of real work.
-Berserk isn't so much original as it is inevitable for anyone with similar requirements with a keyboard equipt with dual function keys and layers (VIA/VIAL etc).
+Berserk isn't so much original as it is inevitable for anyone with similar requirements.
 Save time by starting with many of the answers first.
 I've also written a [custom keyboard guide](https://github.com/johans-work/custom-keyboard-guide).

 # Answers First